DOES MY CHILD NEED SPEECH THERAPY?

 - Pragmatic language- these are the social language skills we use in daily interactions with others.
 It includes what we say, how we say it, our body language and whether it is appropriate to the situation.

 - Fluency- the ability to speak easily and smoothly.

 - Feeding and Swallowing – this type of evaluation looks at how your child manages food and liquids to determine if they are meeting the developmental milestones for feeding and swallowing.

 WILL MY INSURANCE COMPANY PAY FOR SPEECH THERAPY?

 Some insurance plans will cover therapy, while others do not.
 It is best to call the number on the back of your insurance card and ask about your benefits.
 Every insurance plan is different, and some plans may reimburse a certain number of visits.
-We are in-network providers for some Anthem PPO®, Aetna® and Coventry® insurances.
+We are in-network providers for some Anthem PPO® and Aetna® insurances.